jish/pre-commit/README.md

 * rubocop (Check ruby code style using the rubocop gem.
 Rubocop must be installed)
 * before_all (Check your RSpec tests for the use of `before(:all)`)
 * coffeelint (Check your coffeescript files using the [coffeelint gem.](https://github.com/clutchski/coffeelint))
+* go (Runs go fmt on a go source file and fail if formatting is incorrect, then runs go build and fails if can't compile)

 ## Default checks